medialab/minet/docs/cli.md

                                 progress indicator for large files given as input to the command.
   -i, --input INPUT             CSV file (potentially gzipped) containing all
-                                the handle-or-dids you want to process.
+                                the profiles you want to process.
 Will consider `-` as stdin.
   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.